jbirby2/TunnelQuest/TunnelQuest.DatabaseBuilder/README.txt

 2. I also used TunnelQuest.DatabaseBuilder to scrape all the item data and icons from wiki.project1999.com.
-	The scraped data is in TunnelQuest.Data\Migrations\Data\WikiScrapes, and the scraped icons are in TunnelQuest.Web\wwwroot\images\wiki.project1999.com_scrape.
+	The scraped data is in TunnelQuest.Data\Migrations\Data\WikiScrapes, and the scraped icons are in TunnelQuest.Web\SPA\public\game_assets.
 They were scraped from the wiki by running the following command:

 		dotnet TunnelQuest.DatabaseBuilder.dll Scrape "..\..\..\..\TunnelQuest.Data\Migrations\Data\WikiScrapes" "..\..\..\..\TunnelQuest.Web\wwwroot\images" false

 			-	This command can be stopped and re-run as many times as necessary.
 It will